 In terms of sustainability, Adidas is going even further in cooperation with the Parley for the Oceans organization: With its Parley running shoe, the second pair of fair trade shoes comes onto the market.
 What exactly is Adidas doing here?
 Every pair of shoes prevents eleven plastic bottles from ending up in the trash.
 As the?
 Parley is made from recycled plastic yarn.
 These sustainable sneakers are particularly popular with prominent athletes.
 A star investor in plastic yarn producer Bionic Yarn is Pharell Williams.

-This year, Stella McCartney has again signed up to Adidas as creative director and is designing sportswear for the upcoming spring / summer collection, sustainable sneakers and shoes.
-The latest highlight in terms of fair trade sneakers: a shoe completely in crochet look.
+This year, Stella McCartney has again signed up to Adidas as creative director and, in addition to sportswear, is designing sustainable sneakers and shoes for the upcoming spring / summer collection.
+The latest highlight in terms of fair trade sneakers: a shoe completely with a crochet look.
 This Alpha Edge 4D shoe is way ahead in terms of technology and style.
 The loop sneaker, on the other hand, was designed in such a way that no glue was used and the upper material and sole can be recycled separately at the end.
 Her latest collection relies on casual rainbow colors.

 The Belgian label Rombaut not only creates sustainable sneakers under designer Mats Rombaut, but also completely new vegan slippers.
 Which - following the green idea - also look like a green lettuce leaf.
 The other shoe models are also vegan and consist, for example, of rubber, tree bark or cellulose.
 Prominent wearers of the Rombaut sneakers are Haley Baldwin and Bella Hadid.
 The latter has been seen many times with the ankle-high Boccaccio model, for example.

 Starting with sustainably produced soccer balls, Ethletic has developed into a sneaker company that produces completely vegan shoes.
 The German company also uses organic cotton and rubber for its sustainable sneakers.
 The style is reminiscent of Converse or Vans, with Ethletic being even more upbeat in the colors.